How to Festival

 A session is a grouping of films and venues during the weekend.
-Wild & Scenic has five sessions: Thursday evening, Friday evening, Saturday Morning & Afternoon, Saturday Evening, and Sunday Morning & Afternoon.
+Wild & Scenic has five sessions: Thursday Evening, Friday Evening, Saturday Morning & Afternoon, Saturday Evening, and Sunday Morning & Afternoon.
 When you buy a session pass you have access to all the venues open during that session.
 During any given session, there are 7 to 8 venues screening films.
-For the second year, Grass Valley will host film sessions – the Center for the Arts will our 8th venue on Friday and Saturday night!
-Please note that most of the Special Events (including Saturday Morning Cartoons) require a separate ticket, because they are not included with any of the film session passes or the Weekend Pass.
+For the second year, Grass Valley will also host film sessions.
+Please note that most of the Special Events (including Saturday Morning Kid Films) require a separate ticket, because they are not included with any of the film session passes or the Weekend Pass.

 I really want to see a certain film.
 How can I make sure I get a seat?

 Experienced film festival goers know that if there is a film you really want to see, get to that theater EARLY!
 Even if that film is playing in the middle or the end of a session, get there before the beginning of the session and stay there to make sure you get a seat.
 And remember that many of the films will play more than once throughout the weekend.
 Also, some of the award winning films will play at the Nevada Theatre on Sunday night (the award winners will be announced on Sunday afternoon at the Award’s Ceremony in the Miner’s Foundry).

 Why can’t the festival guarantee me a seat at the film I want to see?

 All venues are first-come, first-served.
 We can guarantee you a seat at one of the venues, but not necessarily at the one you may want.
 If you arrive at a venue that is full, please check with the volunteers at the door for real-time updates on available seating at other venues.

 There are films I want to see playing at the same time.
 What should I do?